 Welcome to Year One.
 We hope this provides you with everything you will need to know about Year One.
-We hope that you find it useful, if you have any further questions then please do not hesitate to contact a member of the Year One team.
+If you have any further questions then please do not hesitate to contact a member of the Year One team.

-In Owl Class class – Mrs Butcher (M, Tu) and Mrs Salmon (W, Th, F)
+- In Owl Class – Mrs Butcher (M, Tu) and Mrs Salmon (W, Th, F)

-We aim to make the transition between Reception and Year One a smooth one, by the time your child enters Year One in September they would have had many chances to meet their new teachers and have spent time in their new classes.
-Children will be exposed to a range of independent learning opportunities.
+We aim to make the transition between Reception and Year One a smooth one; by the time your child enters Year One in September they would have had many chances to meet their new teachers and have spent time in their new classes.
+Children will have access to a range of independent learning opportunities.

 Curriculum and Topics

-Children in Year One follow the National Curriculum, this sets out the objectives for all of the subjects.
+Children in Year One follow the National Curriculum and this sets out the objectives for all of the subjects.
 The key areas in the curriculum are as follows: Maths, English, Science, PE, Computing, History, Geography, Religious Education, PSHCE, Art and Design and Music.
-Children will use a core text that will lead their learning journey, this will change regularly.
-Children have daily handwriting, grammar, mental maths and phonics which is taught in ability groups.
+We will use a core text that leads the children’s learning journey and this will change regularly.
+Children have daily phonics lessons, which are taught in ability groups.

 Children will be expected to bring their green book bags into school every day.
-Children will change their books when they have read to an adult and a comment has been by made by the adult in their diary.
-We believe that reading is an extremely important skill and ask that you support us at home by reading as much as possible with your child and recording it in the reading diary with a comment and signature.
-We aim to read with every child at least once a week so having their book at school every day is really helpful.
+Their book will be changed when they have read to an adult and a comment has been by made by the adult in their diary.
+As reading is an extremely important skill, we ask that you support us at home by reading as much as possible with your child and recording it in their reading diary with a comment and signature.

 Read Write Inc.